Best digital TV package deals 2025

 EE TV offers a “flexible” package where you can pick and choose between different packages depending on your needs.
 You can change them every month, so the idea is that you don’t have to pay for something if you’re not planning to watch it.

-It includes a Now and Netflix subscription.
-The downside is that you have to take out broadband with BT to get access to EE TV.
+It includes a Now, Netflix and basic discovery+ subscription.
+You’ll need to take out a broadband package with EE to get access to EE TV.

 Package details